 Ecuador might be a bit overshadowed by its larger neighbors of Colombia and Peru – and best known for the Galapagos! – but mainland Ecuador and Quito have so much to offer visitors.
-Here you’ll find South America’s largest and best-preserved colonial heart, and visiting is just one of many things to do in Quito.
+Here you’ll find South America’s largest and best-preserved Old Town, and visiting it is just one of many things to do in Quito.

 Not only does Quito have an incredible historical center, but attractions in Quito range from incredible views, delicious food, cable cars, incredible day trips, and so much more!